hjdegraft/007-rvalueRefs/README.md

   vector<int> v = {1,2,3}; // initialize
   int append = 4;// data to append to newly created vector

-  v = retAppdData(v, append);
+  v = retVector(v, append);

   return 0;
 }
 ```

-Have to return a different vector than the _v_ input parameter because this function is returning a Rvalue, which will not exist after the ``` retAppdData() ``` call.
+Have to return a different vector than the _v_ input parameter because this function is returning a Rvalue, which will not exist after the ``` retVector() ``` call.
 And the input parameter _v_ has a placeholder or handler somewhere in memory already, therefore it is not modifiable.

 So in the pre modern C++, the copy assignment operator (e.g. when we call ``` v = retAppdData() ```) looks like this basically:
   -1.
 Make a clone of the value returned (Rval) from the ***retAppdData()*** // clone the vector that is now _new_vec_